gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 Now that you've got a handle on the core concepts, you're ready to dive deeper:

-* Check out our API Reference to see all the ways you can interact with the Inference Subchain.
+* Check out our API Reference to see all the ways you can interact with the inference subchain.
 * Learn some Best Practices to get the most out of the service.
 * Curious about the nitty-gritty details?
 Our Advanced Topics section is for you.